garybernhardt/readygo/README.md

 How do you know that your benchmark was long enough to get accurate timing from the system clock?
 How much constant and variable overhead does your benchmarking harness itself add, and can that overhead mask results?
 Etc., etc.
-Readygo compensates for all of these problems (see ["Timing Methodology"](#timing-methodology) below) and it can reliably measure even sub-nanosecond aggregate performance costs (see ["Sub-Nanosecond Timing Example"](#sub-nanosecond-timing-example) below).
+Readygo compensates for all of these problems (see [Timing Methodology](#timing-methodology) below) and it can reliably measure even sub-nanosecond aggregate performance costs (see [Sub-Nanosecond Timing Example](#sub-nanosecond-timing-example) below).

 ## Basic Usage